ungoldman/contracts/templates/hourly.md

 As this project will be undertaken at an hourly rate, the above project scope description is a guide rather than concrete requirements for the application.
 The requirements will be agreed in writing and I will complete tasks to fulfil the requirements in a timely and professional manner, providing that the requirements adhere generally to the original project scope.

-The requirements for the work can be changed at any time, and I will endeavour to alter the application to meet the new requirements in a timely manner, provided that they still adhere generally to the original project scope.
+The requirements for the work can be changed at any time, and I will endeavor to alter the application to meet the new requirements in a timely manner, provided that they still adhere generally to the original project scope.

 If a task cannot be completed for any reason, I shall flag this up and notify you as soon as possible.
 This may include tasks that are significantly different from the original project scope.